 The father applied to court to extend his alternate weekend to include a Friday afternoon collection from school, and a Monday morning return to school.
 The judge focussed on the importance of each of the factors in the “welfare checklist” which help a court determine what outcome is in the best interests of a child or children involved in a child arrangements case.
 This checklist is set out in the Children Act 1989.

 (a )the ascertainable wishes and feelings of the child concerned (considered in the light of his age and understanding);

 (c) the likely effect on him of any change in his circumstances;

 (d) his age, sex, background and any characteristics of his which the court considers relevant;

 (e) any harm which he has suffered or is at risk of suffering;

 (f) how capable each of his parents, and any other person in relation to whom the court considers the question to be relevant, is of meeting his needs;

 (g) the range of powers available to the court under this Act in the proceedings in question.

 The judge considered the checklist, and found that both of the time extensions the father requested should be put into effect, but on a slow timetable, and at the pace of the children involved.
 The judge also decided that neither parent should be able to litigation about the child arrangements again until July 2016 with the court’s permission, to enable the new arrangements to come into force, and give the children a period of time without litigation.

-* M (Children) EWFC B214Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+* M (Children) EWFC B214Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.